comelyio/translations/SPECIFICATIONS.md

 * Call `load()` method and chain to select which files to include.
 * Language files will be complied when first translation is requested.
 * Method `load()` SHOULD BE called before any translation is requested by your app.
-* Method `load()` SHOULD NOT BE called more than once as it will reset internally stored instances of compile Language files
+* Method `load()` SHOULD NOT BE called more than once as it will reset all internally stored instances of compile Language files causing re-compile of languages on next translation request which comes with a overhead.

 ```php
 $translator->load()